Summer Means Road Trips and Increased Bear Activity

 About Nobody Trashes Tennessee

-Nobody Trashes Tennessee (NTT) is the State of Tennessee’s official litter prevention campaign managed by TDOT.
+Nobody Trashes Tennessee (NTT) is the State of Tennessee’s official litter prevention campaign managed by Tennessee Department of Transportation (TDOT).
 Visit nobodytrashestennessee.com to learn more about TDOT’s Adopt-A-Highway program and additional ways to get involved in helping to prevent and reduce litter through personal actions, community events, and reporting littering incidents through the Tennessee Litter Hotline (1-877-8LITTER).
-Join the conversation on Facebook at nobodyTrashesTN, instagram.com/nobodytrashestn, and on X at NobodyTrashesTN.
+Join the conversation on Facebook at nobodytrashesTN, instagram.com/nobodytrashestn and on X at NobodyTrashesTN.